nkeita-services/wallet-organization-svc.py/README.md

 # wallet account

-The wallet account  is a python 3 project that handles user data in a Mongo DB
+The wallet organization is a python 3 project that handles organization data in a Mongo DB

 ## Install python3
 ```